Twins vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- The Twins have played as the favorite in nine of their past 10 games and won six of those contests.
+- The Twins have played as the favorite in nine of their past 10 games and have gone 6-3 in those contests.

 - When it comes to hitting the over, the Twins and their opponents are 6-4-0 in their last 10 games with a total.